 Seal Your Wood Deck

-Most Americans go with a wood deck, so step three must involve sealing.
+Most Americans go with a wood deck, so step three must involve sealing once you remove mold from the wood deck.
 Wooden decks need to be sealed at least once a year to protect against the climate change.
 The kind of deck you have in place can help determine which kind of sealant is best.
 Water-based sealants don’t last as long as oil-based sealants, but they are better for the environment.
 You can also choose to have pros come in who can change the color or hide any unwanted grain.
 For more info, click here.

 Preventing deck mold, both under and on your deck, is a relatively easy chore.
 As long as you regularly clean and inspect your deck, you can rest assure that no mold will ruin your deck season.